“Organizational culture eats strategy for breakfast and dinner.” Peter Drucker

 At a conference years ago Don Reinertsen and I were watching from the back of the room together.
 At one point it was clear that there was a pattern of “this or that.”
 Don made a funny observation “these folks have been around 1s & 0s too long.”
 I had had the same feeling and laughed at his eloquence.
 We’re still doing that.

 We must remember that one-size does not fit all.
 In the question of how to move forward with change we must also recognize that there are practices outside of the team as well.
-In any size organization the amount, size and clarity of the requirements given the team often has a bigger impact on the team than anything else.
-When multiple teams are involved and need to work together it is often first best to see how they work together before determining the actual practices of the team – which should be determined by the team in any event.
+In all organizations, the amount and clarity of what is being requested of the team often has a bigger impact on the team than anything else.
+When multiple teams are involved and need to work together it is often best to first see how they work together before determining the actual practices of the team.

 We have found the best way to create business agility is to: